Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 \subsection{Factorio Trains}

 Our first application for the factory-building video game Factorio is showing that trains in Factorio are PSPACE-complete.
 The decision problem we consider is whether a particular \emph{target train} ever reaches its target station, in a world with only a train system and no player interaction.
-Other work on the computational power of Factorio Train systems includes the simulation of cellular automata Rule 110 on a bounded tape\cite{110trains}.
+Other work on the computational power of Factorio Train systems includes the simulation of cellular automata Rule 110 on a bounded tape \cite{110trains}.
 The logical infrastructure used to implement Rule 110 is significantly more sophisticated and is likely sufficient to show PSPACE-completeness given proper analysis.
-We provide our own construction and prove PSPACE-completenss by reducing from zero-player motion planning with the switch/set-up line/set-down line.
+We provide our own construction and prove PSPACE-completeness by reducing from zero-player motion planning with the switch/set-up line/set-down line.

-Trains in Factorio are constrained to \emph{rails}, which can bend, fork, and cross each other. \emph{Stations} are locations trains will try to reach.
+Next we describe the train components of Factorio, illustrated in Figure~\ref{fig:train components}.
+Trains in Factorio are constrained to \emph{rails}, which can bend, fork, and cross each other. \emph{Stations} are locations which trains will try to reach.
 Each train is provided with a \emph{schedule}, which is a list of stations; the train will move to each station in the list in cyclic order.
 If there are multiple stations with the same name, the train will find the cheapest path to any of them, where the cost of a path depends on its length and also on properties including the number of other trains blocking the path and the amount of time the train has been waiting so far.
 Trains are prevented from crashing into each other using \emph{rail signals} and \emph{chain signals}.
-These partition the rail system into \emph{blocks}, and (roughly) trains won't enter a block that's already occupied by another train.
-These components are shown in Figure~\ref{fig:train components}.
+These partition the rail system into \emph{blocks}, and (roughly) trains will not enter a block that is already occupied by another train.